WGLab/biocluster/10 Misc Linux configuration.md

 ## install tensorflow

-default isntruction does not work since Centos 6 does not support glibc2.15, which is required by tensorflow. (glibc2.15 is only supported in Centos 7).
+Tensorflow is useful for deep learning, and in our experience, the user interface and usability is far better than Torch or Theano.
+The default instruction does not work since Centos 6 does not support glibc2.15, which is required by tensorflow. (glibc2.15 rpm is only available in Centos 7).
 See below for the typical error message.

 ```
 [kaiwang@phoenix ~]$ python